 Sinusitis, more commonly referred to as a sinus infection, occurs when the nasal passage cavities become swollen and inflamed, according to the Mayo Clinic.
 The sinuses are unable to drain which allows a mucus build-up.
 It's usually caused by the common cold but can also result from allergies.
 Once the sinuses are blocked, the moist environment created by an excess of mucus creates a fertile ground for infections.
 Another symptom that could affect your oral health is bad breath from postnasal drip, according to the American College of Allergy, Asthma & Immunology.

 In many instances, the cause of tooth pain is evident (take a long gulp of some cold water on that tooth for confirmation).
-But a sinus infection can be the culprit due to the main mantra of real estate: location, location, location.
+But a sinus infection can be the culprit due to the main mantra of the property market: location, location, location.
 The roots of the upper molars are in close proximity to the sinus cavities.
 So when the sinuses become infected and swollen, the resulting pain is often mistakenly believed to have originated in the teeth.
 If you think you have a sinus infection, make an appointment to see your doctor.
-Over-the- counter medications might offer some pain relief but a physician will best be able to determine your course of treatment.
+Over-the-counter medications might offer some pain relief but a physician will best be able to determine your course of treatment.

 Easing Tooth Pain